A rich, creamy, garlicky soup to warm you up, and maybe even ward off a cold.

 - Add the water or chicken broth, thyme, salt, and pepper and bring to a boil.

 - Reduce the heat to a simmer, and cook until the potatoes are very tender, about 15 to 20 minutes.

 - Once the garlic has roasted and is soft, use a spoon to scoop the garlic from the skins, or simply squeeze it out of the skins, and add it to the saucepan.

-Using an immersion blender, puree the soup in the saucepan until smooth.
-Alternatively, using a blender, puree the soup in batches until thick and smooth, then return to the saucepan and reheat.
+- Using an immersion blender, puree the soup in the saucepan until smooth.
+Alternatively, using a blender, puree the soup in batches until smooth, then return to the saucepan and reheat.
+If too thick, you can think the soup with more water or broth.
 Taste and add salt and pepper, if needed.